Site Map

 Two techniques may be used for surgery:

-Drugs that lower blood pressure may be prescribed.
-These drugs may be given through a vein (intravenously).
-Beta-blockers are the drugs of first choice.
+Medicines that lower blood pressure may be prescribed.
+These medicines may be given through a vein (intravenously).
+Beta-blockers are the medicines of first choice.
 Strong pain relievers are very often needed.

 If the aortic valve is damaged, valve replacement is needed.
 If the heart arteries are involved, a coronary bypass is also performed.